billy-mosse/jconsume/README.md

 - Relevant parameters.
 - Whether the method can access this/the parameters.
 - Whether this/the parameters can be overwritten by other variables.

+The examples mainly correspond to the ar.uba.dc.annotations.escape package.